A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Computational framework

-for all $\tau$ and $\tilde{\tau}$. \end{proposition} The proof is given in the supplement.
-The block Lipschitz differentiability of the \LTE loss function $h$ and the regularity conditions on $J$ lead us to employ an inexact block coordinate descent algorithm to minimize \Eqn{objective}.
-At a high level, we alternate between inexactly minimizing with respect to $\V{\beta}$ holding $\tau$ fixed, and then inexactly minimizing with respect to $\tau$ holding $\V{\beta}$ fixed.
-Therefore, at the $k^{th}$ update, we inexactly solve the following two subproblems: \\ {\bf Subproblem 1: Update $\V{\beta}$}
+where $\rho = \underset{i : r_i \neq 0}{\min}\; \lvert r_i \rvert$. \end{proposition} The proof is given in the supplement.
+The block Lipschitz differentiability of the \LTE criterion function $h(\V{\beta}, \tau)$ and the regularity conditions on $\phi$ lead us to employ a block coordinate descent algorithm to minimize \Eqn{objective}.
+At a high level, we alternate between minimizing with respect to $\V{\beta}$ holding $\tau$ fixed, and then minimizing with respect to $\tau$ holding $\V{\beta}$ fixed.
+Therefore, at the $k^{th}$ update, we aim to solve the following two subproblems: \\ {\bf Subproblem 1: Update $\V{\beta}$}

-{\bf Subproblem 2: Update $\tau$} \\
+{\bf Subproblem 2: Update $\tau$}

-Our algorithm takes a few proximal gradient descent steps to inexactly solve \eqref{eq:beta_update} and \eqref{eq:tau_update}.
+In practice, we cannot exactly solve either subproblem and instead take a few proximal gradient descent steps to partially minimize or inexactly solve \eqref{eq:beta_update} and \eqref{eq:tau_update}.
+Note that the algorithm always makes progress towards minimizing the loss function, namely each update is guaranteed to monotonically decrease the overall loss function $\ell(\V{\theta})$, a feature that all block coordinate descent algorithms possess as a special case of majorization-minimization algorithms \citep{Lange2016}.
 Recall that proximal gradient descent is a first order iterative method for solving optimization problems of the form

-where $f$ is a Lipschitz differentiable function and $g$ is a convex and lower semicontinuous function.
-Further recall that the proximal map of $g$ is given by
+where $h$ is a Lipschitz differentiable function and $\phi$ is a convex and lower semicontinuous function \citep{Combettes2005, ParikhBoyd2014}.
+Further recall that the proximal map of $\phi$ is given by

-The proximal map exists and is unique whenever $g(\V{\theta})$ is convex and lower semicontinuous.
-Many regularizers $J(\V{\beta})$ that are useful for recovering models with structure satisfy these conditions and also admit proximal maps that can be evaluated using either an explicit formula or an efficient algorithm.
-For example, the proximal map of the scaled 1-norm $\lambda \lVert \cdot \rVert_{1}$ is the celebrated element-wise soft-thresholding operator, namely
+The proximal map exists and is unique whenever $\phi(\V{\theta})$ is convex and lower semicontinuous.
+Many regularizers $\phi(\V{\beta})$ that are useful for recovering models with structure satisfy these conditions and also admit proximal maps that can be evaluated using either an explicit formula or an efficient algorithm.
+For example, the proximal map of the scaled $\ell_{1}$-norm $\lambda \lVert \cdot \rVert_{1}$ is the element-wise soft-thresholding operator, namely

+The proximal map can be viewed as the generalization of the Euclidean projection, which we will refer to simply as the projection.
+Specifically, the projection of a point $\V{\theta}$ onto a set $C$ is the point $\mathcal{P}_C(\V{\theta}) \in C$ that is closest in Euclidean distance to $\V{\theta}$, namely

+It is not hard to see that the proximal map of the indicator function $\iota_C$ of a set $C$ is the projection onto the set $C$ and moreover that the projection exists and is unique when $C$ is a closed convex set.
+For example, when $C = [\tau_{\min}, \tau_{\max}]$

 As its name suggests, the proximal gradient descent method for solving problems of the form described in \Eqn{pg_objective} combines a gradient descent step with a proximal step.
 Given a current iterate $\V{\theta}$, the next iterate $\V{\theta}^+$ is computed as